-Stow laptop controller, video titler keyboard, and handheld microwave keypad, and retract omni antenna.
+Stow laptop controller and video titler keyboard, and retract omni antenna.

 Removal of nose-mounted camera causes a large shift in CG of empty helicopter.
 Calculate weight and balance prior to flight with camera removed to assure aft CG limit is not exceeded.